GilbertCancel/Project2/README.txt

 The project was possible through the help of other students in the CCOM4029 class.
 Many debugging sessions were needed to get the project runinng and I would like to thank my peers for their advice and aid.

-Unfortunatly Github will not allow me to upload the card images.
+Unfortunatly Github will not allow me to upload the card images directly so I had to place them in a zip file.